mu910125/LimeSDR-Matlab/README.md

 5. ***_results***      - folder with simulation results

 ### Prerequisites
-1. Matlab
+1. Matlab 2022b
-2. LimeSuite 19.04
+2. LimeSuite 22.09
 2. Compatible compiler (VS++ is recommended)
 3. LimeSDR-USB

 ### Installation
 Steps for the successfull installation:
 1. Check that the compatible compiler is installed and Matlab recongises it (`mex --setup`)
-2. Check that the LimeSuite 19.04 is installed (you need LimeSuite.dll file)
+2. Check that the LimeSuite 22.09 is installed (you need to copy LimeSuite.dll file to _library dir)
 3. Run from Matlab `limeSDR.build_thunk();`
 4. Connect LimeSDR-USB
 5. Update Firmware `limeutil --update`